The coolest season of the year offers many opportunities for family trips, including holiday getaways, snowy mountain escapes, and city breaks.

 Head for the Slopes

 Nobody said skiing was cheap, but there are easy ways to make a family getaway to the mountains more affordable.
-Here are top kid-friendly ski resorts and many ways to save including by taking them skiing at resorts where children ski and snowboard for free.
+If you have several children in your family, you can save big by taking them skiing at resorts where children ski and snowboard for free.

 Sundial in Park City, Utah is largest ski and snowboard resort in the U.S. With 17 peaks, 7,300 skiable acres, and more than 300 trails, the huge area offers a range of intermediate and experienced-level slopes, with a few beginner-runs, and a practice area available for training up younger children.
 It's one of our top picks for families.